majarall/majarall/README.md

 - 👋 Hi, I’m @majarall
 - 👀 I’m interested in Physics and Computer Science
-- 🌱 I’m currently learning Advanced Timeseries Classification techniques and Robotics
+- 🌱 I’m currently working with Big data systems and advanced Timeseries Classification techniques.
-- 💞️ I’m looking to collaborate on almost everything Scince related
-- 📫 How to reach me ...

 <!---
 majarall/majarall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.